SPARKESYS/SPARKESYS.github.io/Projects/UROV.md

 <p>I designed a Darlington pair transistor charge pump that was used to reduce the number of channels needed to control the camera gimbal motors.I used ON Semiconductor MMBTA14LT1G NPN Darlington Pair Transistors and some generic A4988 stepper motor drivers that required a PWM input, an enable pin and a direction pin.
 I wanted to utilize the enable and sleep pins to save on power while the camera was idle.</p>
 <p>The intention was to use the pwm step signal to charge an enable pin reducing the step and enable to a single output.
 The capacitor would dissapate the charge in about 10 seconds. </p>
 <p>Once it was installed the circuit functioned perfectly.
 The capacitor would charge quickly and the camera would move.
 Soon after the joystick was released the driver would shut off.</p>
+<p>Functionality for LED and IR lights as well as a depth sensor were added in the schematic as well.</p>
+<p>A TE connectivity MS5837-30BA was selected for depth sensing.
+It is capable of 0.2 cm resolution in water and has a pressure range of 0 to 30bar.</p>
+<p>The depth sensor also uses and I^2c interface which is nice</p>

 <p>Once the electronics had been tested and everything functioned properly.
 A schematic and board was designed, ordered and assembled.</p>